Getting help for a blocked milk duct, mastitis and breast abscess

 - Check your baby’s attachment.
 Good attachment can help.

-- Vary breastfeeding positions to make sure your breast drains well.
+- Vary breastfeeding positions to make sure milk flows from all areas of your breasts.

-- If your baby doesn’t clear the blockage by feeding, try expressing by hand.
-Expressing in the shower can help.
+- If your baby doesn’t feed well, try expressing by hand.
+Expressing in the shower can help too.

 After breastfeeding